jagrvargen/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 1. 1-create_user.sql - Creates the user user_0d_1 with full privileges and the password user_0d_1_pwd.

 2. 2-create_read_user.sql - Creates the database hbtn_0d_2 and the user user_0d_2 with SELECT privilege and password set to user_0d_2_pwd.

+3. 3-force_name.sql - Creates the table force_name with id and name rows.